Post Traumatic Growth

 BY: T. Franklin Murphy | June 23, 2020 (modified January 4, 2023)

 Traumatizing events destroy our stability.
 From these ashes, growth is possible.
 We get back up, adjust our expectations and move forward a little wiser and stronger.

 We are only six months into this forsaken year.
 A car in front of me sported a bumper sticker begging, “Let It End Already!”
 Our worlds have been disrupted.
 We endured months of isolation, assaulted by the COVID-19 epidemic.
 Just as recovery appeared on the horizon, the disturbing video of George Floyd’s death provoked nation-wide protests, riots, and hate.
 If this was not enough, adding to the instability, the economy teeters at the beginning of another worldwide recession.
 Our politicians, elected to govern and protect, are too bothered by bipartisan charades to reassure their constituents.
 While the world is stunned, our personal tragedies don’t wait, compounding the morass of intolerable anxiety.

-Over the last two and half decades an extensive body of scientific researched examined post-traumatic growth (PTG).
+Over the last two and half decades an extensive body of scientific research has amassed examining post-traumatic growth (PTG).
 Lawrence Calhoun and Rischard Tedeschi led this research movement with a series of provocative articles in the mid-90’s (1995, 1996, and 1998).
 They cemented their legacy with a seminal publishing in 2004 (Post-traumatic Growth: Conceptual foundations and empirical evidence).
 While Calhoun and Tedeschi gave the academic boost to post-traumatic growth, the concept isn’t new—trial and growth has been a part of religious and philosophical teachings for centuries.

 Friedrich Nietzsche (1888) famously wrote, “What doesn’t kill you makes you stronger.”